Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 • Marketing says: “Revolutionary agentic coding assistant”

-• Real experience: “I’ve found it to sit somewhere at the stage of ‘Post-Junior’—there’s a lot of experience there and energy, but it doesn’t really do a good job remembering things you ask.”
+• Real experience: “I’ve found it to sit somewhere at the stage of ‘Post-Junior’—there’s a lot of

 2. How Claude Code Works: The Technical Reality